andreaporotti/just-another-memo-plugin/README.md

 ## Changelog

+**1.5.0 [2023-07-31]**

+- Column notes can now be collapsed!
+This prevents from having lot of vertical space taken by notes.
+By default notes are open but can be set as closed in the plugin settings. (thanks to @cebuss for the feature suggestion)
+- Added a column to the notes admin page to display the note color.
+- Fixed an accessibility issue in the plugin settings page (multiple labels for the same fields)
+- Performance improvements.
+- Tested on WordPress 6.3.
+- Tested on PHP 8.0.x.

 **1.4.0 [2023-01-01]**

 - Now you can set the note color!
 While creating or editing a note choose a color in the note settings.
 The default color is yellow: existing notes without a color will be shown in yellow.